aparna4scholas/book-store-app/README.md

  -->inside navbar.js create navbar function to display title and list -->navbar has header and list of items
- --> link  list of items to the list app.css app.css--> use flex and its properties to get perfect nav bar with spaces. app.css-->define nabar link to get link to the list items.use flex properties. app.css--> for text box and button use bootstrap properties.
+ --> link  list of items to the list
  --> import components in app.js
  --> import BrowserRouter, Router, Switch, Route from react-dom to implement Router,Switch,Route tags.
 --> by using Router,Switch give exact path for the components.
---> inside Search.js render user data in browser.
+--> inside Search.js use axios get the data from api and render user data in browser.

+ app.css
+ app.css--> use flex and its properties to get perfect nav bar with spaces. app.css-->define nabar link to get link to the list items.use flex properties. app.css--> for text box and button use bootstrap properties.